FelixReuss/Colorella/README.md

 ## Description
 *Colorella* stands for **Col**or **or**ganizing and **e**asy to **l**earn **la**boratory
-and provides a colormap class that allows the usage of colormaps from different sources and functions for their efficient application
+and provides a colormap class that allows the usage of colormaps from different sources and functions for their efficient application.
+Currently the import from Colormaps from Matplotlib, Colorcet and .cpt, .ct and .json files is supported.
+Functionality includes showing, reversering, converting colormaps to greyscale, converting and importing to and from Gdal colortables as well as saving colormaps to various formats (.cpt, .ct, .json).
+For a complete documentation please read the documentation.

 ## Installation
+Installing the package and creating an environment with conda can be performed using the following commands:

+git clone git@github.com:TUW-GEO/colorella.git colorella cd colorella conda env create -f environment.yml source activate colorella

 ## Citation
 If you use the software in a publication then please cite it using the Zenodo DOI.